Money in the Bank ladder match: Concept

 The Money in the Bank ladder match can involve anywhere from 5–10 participants, with the objective being to retrieve a briefcase that is suspended 20 feet above the ring.
 The match was originally only for male wrestlers until 2017, when women began to have their own ladder match.
 The briefcase originally contained a contract that guaranteed a match for a world championship, and beginning in 2017 also a women's world championship—as of 2022, the contract can be used on any championship.
-The original match at WrestleMania 21 was exclusive to the Raw brand, with the contract guaranteeing a match for Raw's top title at the time, the World Heavyweight Championship.
+The original match at WrestleMania 21 was exclusive to the Raw brand, with the contract guaranteeing a match for Raw's top title at the time, the World Heavyweight Championship (2002–2013 version).
 After this, wrestlers had the option between the WWE Championship and the World Heavyweight Championship, regardless of the brand the wrestler belonged to.
 In 2006, ECW's world title, the ECW Championship, became a third option until 2010, as in February that year, the ECW brand along with the title was deactivated; despite being an option, no contract holder cashed-in on the ECW Championship.

 Beginning with the 2010 Money in the Bank event in July, it included two ladder matches, one for the Raw brand and one for SmackDown; Raw's ladder match was for a contract for a match for its top title at the time, the WWE Championship, while SmackDown's contract was for a match for its top title at the time, the World Heavyweight Championship.
 Although the WWE brand split ended after the 2011 event, a ladder match dedicated to each championship continued through the 2013 event.
 In December 2013, the titles were unified as the WWE World Heavyweight Championship.
 The next three years' events included a sole ladder match with a contract guaranteeing a match for the unified title.
 The brand split returned after the 2016 event.
 The WWE World Heavyweight Championship was made exclusive to SmackDown and renamed back to WWE Championship, while Raw established the WWE Universal Championship as their top title.
 Despite this, the 2017 event was SmackDown-exclusive and the contract was for a match for its world title.
 The 2017 event also saw the first women's Money in the Bank match with its contract for a SmackDown Women's Championship match.